Call-out for Disabled Potential Expert Contributors:

 Disabled people make up more than 20% of the population.
 There are disabled politicians, lawyers, academics, sportspeople, doctors, and disabled people working in every part of public life.

 But when we watch the news, it’s rare to see disabled people and when we do, they’re almost always speaking about disability.
 This lack of representation means stories are going un-reported, talent is going unrecognised and negative attitudes towards disability are going unchallenged.

-Our Reframing Disability in News programme – in partnership with the BBC’s 50:50 Project – will support disabled people to be expert contributors to broadcast news.
-The initiative will also support journalists and newsrooms to increase the representation of disability across TV, radio and online.
+Our Reframing Disability in News programme – in partnership with the BBC’s 50:50 Project – will support disabled people to be expert contributors to broadcast news through media training and other resources.
+The initiative will also support newsrooms and journalists to address biases and barriers to approaching and interviewing disabled experts.

 Su-Mei Thompson, CEO of Media Trust

 We are currently gathering expressions of interest in the programme from disabled people who are interested in being part of our database of disabled experts and accessing free media training and other resources.

 We’re looking for disabled people with expertise across a wide range of subjects from politics, economy, business, health, science to arts and sport.

 So if you – or someone you know – is an expert on anything and everything from Brexit to turtle conservation in the Galapagos, from climate change to HS2, and from the coronavirus to coin collecting, please sign up to join our mailing list.